fieldtrip/website/workshop/nigeria2025/stimuli.md

 ### Sending triggers using serial ports (incl.
 USB)

 Serial ports can send different values where the information is send in series of "packages".
-This means that the timing and how the codes are read at the reciving end can be off if not handled correctly.
+This means that the timing and how the codes are read at the receiving end can be off if not handled correctly.
 Serial ports can be used to emulate parallel ports if given only length 1 and proper encoding.

 Define the serial port using the `Serial` Python package: